 Table of Contents

-The poets who wrote during this time were part of an intellectual movement known as The Metaphysical Poets.
+The poets from the English renaissance were part of an intellectual movement known as The Metaphysical Poets.
 They often explored the divine through metaphor and analogy or described the relationship between humans to God (in their work).

 This era also saw many changes in poetry formats – for example, lyrical poems started including stanzas rather than line breaks alone.
 Furthermore, it became more common for poems to be about general reflections on life instead of love.